sarajamal57/deepnets_vs/README.md

 - the network size (integer)
 - the number of layers/stacks (integer)

-Shell files can be adapted to train networks on a broad range of hyperparameters.
+Shell files in /progs can be adapted to train networks on a wider range of hyperparameters.

 __NOTES__

 Sections of this code refer to previous work from Naul, Bloom et al (2017, 2018).
-Headers of py src files cite proper credits.
+Headers of python src files cite proper credits.

 __REFERENCES__